NicolasRestrep/223_course/homework/chapter_8.md

 ## Question 3

 Often, we are interested in a specific statistic.
-In this case, we want to look at the median year of our subsamples.
+In this case, we want to look at the median year of our sub-samples.
 Let's modify the function above so that it calculates that.

 ```r